AdobeDocs/commerce-cloud-service.en/help/cloud-guide/development/privatelink-service.md

 # PrivateLink service

-Adobe Commerce on cloud infrastructure supports integration with the [AWS PrivateLink](https://aws.amazon.com/privatelink/) or [Azure Private Link](https://docs.microsoft.com/en-us/azure/private-link/) service to allow Cloud customers to establish secure, private communication between Adobe Commerce on cloud infrastructure environments and services and applications hosted on external systems.
-Both the Adobe Commerce application and external systems must be accessible through private VPC endpoints configured within the same Cloud region (AWS or Azure).
+Adobe Commerce on cloud infrastructure supports integration with the [AWS PrivateLink](https://aws.amazon.com/privatelink/) or [Azure Private Link](https://learn.microsoft.com/en-us/azure/private-link/) service.
+You can use PrivateLink to establish secure, private communication between Adobe Commerce on cloud infrastructure environments and services and applications hosted on external systems.
+Both the Adobe Commerce application and external systems must be accessible through Virtual Private Cloud (VPC) endpoints configured within the same Cloud region (AWS or Azure).

 ## Features and support